firepear/homefarm/README.md

 1. Login after reboot
     * If you are on WiFi, run `'/etc/init.d/wpa_supplicant start'` to bring up the networking.
-    * Then run `'rc-update add wpa_supplicant boot'` to enable it for all future boots.
+    * Then run `'rc-update add wpa_supplicant boot'` to enable WiFi for all future boots.
 1. Run `'wget [CONTROL_NODE_IP]:8000/compute-setup'` to fetch the compute node setup script from your control node.
 1. Run `'sh ./compute-setup [CONTROL_NODE_IP]'`.
 This first run will